© Matthew Crampton 2016

 Songs give such a distinct perspective on history -

-This rich and timely book gives voice to emigrants, slaves, convicts and other human cargo from the 18th and 19th centuries.
+This rich, timely book gives voice to emigrants, slaves, convicts and other human cargo from the 18th and 19th centuries.

 Its striking mix of story and folk song sets these past voices beside testimony from today – so shedding new light on a defining disaster of our time.
 Read some great reviews.